Millions of Plastic Pellets Flooding, Polluting Marine Life Eco-System and pristine beaches on the English coast

 Arnold’s most notable work using the nurdles is a 1.7-metre (5.5-foot) sculpture, similar to the Moai statues of Easter Island.

-The work is on display at the National Maritime Museum Cornwall in the coastal town of Falmouth under the title A Lesson from History.
+The work, A Lesson from History, is on display at the National Maritime Museum Cornwall in the coastal town of Falmouth.

 For his next creation, he wants to mould the tiny plastic pellets into a meteorite headed towards Earth in a nod to the one that caused the extinction of the dinosaurs.

-After cleaning up the beach and packing his nurdle-filled bags away, Arnold looks disillusioned.
+After cleaning up the beach and packing his nurdle-filled bags, Arnold looks disillusioned.

 “Sometimes I think about throwing all my bags of nurdles into the river from a bridge,” he says.
 “It would be so shocking that maybe, finally, people would realise.”